PELVIC FLOOR PHYSICAL THERAPY

 When should I schedule my initial visit?

-Anytime during your pregnancy!
+Prenatal: Any time during your pregnancy!

 You can take steps before labor and delivery to help prepare your body for what is to come.

-As early as 3 weeks postpartum.
+Postpartum: As early as 2-3 weeks postpartum.

 Yes!
 You can safely work on restoring your core and pelvic floor muscles before 6 weeks!